About a little town I know.

 Me: (Smiling).
 Correct.
 Absolutely correct.

 Did I mention no map was drawn?
-No minis used?
-No pictures of any kind of the location?
-That's right because there was NO NEED!
-This group is BEYOND your mortal sense of space and time!
+No minis were used.
+No pictures of any kind were provided for the location.
+That's right, because there was NO NEED!
+This group possesses awareness BEYOND your mortal sense of space and time!

 Oh and planning!
 PLANNING!
-Do you know how these guys plan?
-Do they take 10 or 20 minutes of real time to look over their character sheets to find the right skill or try to figure out all the things that could possibly go wrong and perhaps cause their PC to take - heaven forbid - even single a hit point of damage?
+Do you know how these guys plan; how much time they spend thinking about what they will do?
+Do they take 20 or 30 minutes of real time to look over their character sheets to find the right skill or try to figure out all the things that could possibly go wrong and perhaps cause their PC to take - heaven forbid - even a single hit point of damage?

 NO!
 No they do not!
-They said, "Hmm.
-OK, here what I do...", then they describe their action and roll dice if need be.
+They say, "Hmm.
+OK, here's what I do...", then they DO IT!
+They describe their actions and roll dice if need be.
 The whole endeavor from my description of the situation to their description of their action and the rolls took a whole 30 seconds at most.
 People who think on their feet and take decisive action, ahhh.
 The good ol' days.

 As with my best NJ Group games, my old NY group games, and some of the better quality ones I've run in the past ten years, it seemed as if we got two or three sessions worth of action, role-playing, and comedy when compared to many of my normal sessions these days.